Trolleybuses in Chișinău: Lines

 The trolleybus network consists of 22 lines covering all the city districts and the suburb of Durlești.

 Fleet

 The fleet consists mainly of the various modification of the Soviet-built ZiU-9 and the recently purchased low-floor vehicles AKSM-321 manufactured by Belkommunmash in Belarus (Chișinău is the third-largest user of this model, after Minsk and Moscow).
 In addition, the network also operates a number of the Czech-produced Škoda 14Tr (popular with the drivers) and Ukrainian-built YuMZ-T2.

+In 2021, two trolleybuses built by the now-defunct Dutch manufacturer APTS (Advanced Public Transport Systems), to its Phileas design, were acquired secondhand: A 2011 prototype for a planned new busway system in Pescara, Italy, and a 2014 prototype (with doors on both sides) for the Metromare busway then under construction in Rimini, Italy.
+Neither ever entered service on the systems for which they had been purchased, and eventually they were sold to a dealer in secondhand vehicles.
+They were given fleet numbers 1000 and 1001 in Chișinău, and No. 1001 entered service in June 2022.

 Payment system

 Every vehicle has a fare collector who sells single-ride tickets valid for this particular ride only.
 Alternatively, one can purchase a monthly ticket, valid for a calendar month.
 A single-ride ticket costs (since September '22) 6 MDL, and the price of the monthly pass is 234 MDL.
-There are also: monthly ticket for scholars and students - 70 MDL, ticket for 15 days - 100 MDL, monthly ticket for students with social privileges - 70 MDL, monthly ticket for economic agents - 320 MDL.
+There are also: monthly ticket for scholars and students – 70 MDL, ticket for 15 days – 100 MDL, monthly ticket for students with social privileges – 70 MDL, monthly ticket for economic agents – 320 MDL.